 Analytical exploration and interpretation of oral, visual,

 and written artistic and communication works that have influenced public

 course.
 Fall, Spring.

 implications.
-Prerequisite: junior status or instructor's consent.
+Prerequisite: Sophomore status or instructor's consent.
 All

 The nature and application of scientific method in